 Another reason organizations should strive to deliver experiences defined by low effort, according to Gartner, is that effort is the driver with the strongest tie to customer loyalty.
 In fact, 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have an effortless customer experience.

-It also explores a number of CX improvement tactics that don’t tell the full story, including the mistaken assumptions that customer satisfaction can be equated with loyalty and that overdelivering always leads to ROI.
-Also highlighted are examples of companies that are successfully delivering effortless experience to their customers and reaping the rewards for their endeavors.
+It also explores a number of CX improvement tactics that don’t tell the full story, including the mistaken assumptions that customer satisfaction can be equated with loyalty and that over delivering always leads to ROI.
+In addition, we’ve highlighted examples of companies that are successfully delivering effortless customer experience and reaping the rewards for their endeavors.